onera/CoMMA/README.md

 At the time of writing (February 2023), `spiro-commun` is still on **`CentOS 7`**.
 In order to successfully build and test, an environment (available in Riccardo's storage and accessible to anyone) is sourced and some checks are done.
-A version of the environment for `CentOS8` is also available in the same directory as the other.
+A version of the environment for `CentOS 8` is also available in the same directory as the other.
 ```yaml
 job:init: